MicrosoftDocs/bot-docs/articles/v4sdk/skill-implement-consumer.md

 [!code-javascript[Send to skill](~/../botbuilder-samples/samples/javascript_nodejs/80.skills-simple-bot-to-bot/simple-root-bot/rootBot.js?range=119-131)]

-Of note, the root bot includes logic for handling messages from the user and `endOfConversation` activities from the skill.
+Of note, the root bot includes logic for forwarding activities to the skill, starting the skill at the user's request, and stopping the skill when the skill completes.

 [!code-javascript[message/end-of-conversation handlers](~/../botbuilder-samples/samples/javascript_nodejs/80.skills-simple-bot-to-bot/simple-root-bot/rootBot.js?range=32-94)]